brunokoga/Montevideo/advancedRaceGuide_dir/featuredRaces/tengus.md

 **Prerequisites** : Character level 5th, tengu.

-**Benefit** : Once per day, you can sprout a pair of giant black crow's wings, granting you a fly speed of 30 feet (average maneuverability.
-This spell-like ability otherwise functions as _ [beast shape I](spell_dir/beastShape#_beast-shape-i)_ (though you do not gain any other benefits of that spell with a caster level equal to your level.
+**Benefit** : Once per day, you can sprout a pair of giant black crow's wings, granting you a fly speed of 30 feet (average maneuverability).
+This spell-like ability otherwise functions as _ [beast shape I](spell_dir/beastShape#_beast-shape-i)_ (though you do not gain any other benefits of that spell) with a caster level equal to your level.

 ## Tengu Magic Items